Suryanshhh/Suryanshhh/README.md

 # 💫 About Me:
-🔭 I am currently working on Python and Web development.<br><br>💬 Let's chat about exciting collaboration opportunities on innovative projects!
-Whether it's coding, designing, or brainstorming, count me in.<br><br>📚 Also, a fan of continuous learning!
-Always on the lookout for new technologies and best practices.<br><br>😄 Pronouns: He/His
+🔭 I am currently working on **Machine Learning, AI, and Web Development**, with a focus on **deep learning, computer vision, and data analytics**.

+💬 Open to **collaborations on AI-driven solutions**.
+Let's connect to build innovative projects!

+📚 Passionate about **continuous learning**, I stay updated with emerging technologies, best practices, and advancements in **ML, Generative AI, and Power BI**.

 ## 🌐 Socials: